Here is a selection of the questions we often see.

 A: There is a problem we’ve seen more than once.
 Maybe this instruction helps.

 Q: My tablet does not have ambient light sensors.
 It’s blinding at night?

 A: Most phones and tablets adjust the brightness of the display automatically.
 If it doesn’t or you are not happy with it, our stance is that it affects all apps, and not just CanZE.
 We will not make a night mode specifically for CanZE.
 We would advice you to use a night mode app.
 Some are reporting good results with this one.

 A: Not all cars have TPMS.
 Basically they need to be build after late 2014.
 And you need to drive a few minutes for the sensors to activate and send their data to the car.
 Drive and then check the TPMS screen.

 Q: How do I pair the TPMS sensors?

 A: You can’t pair new sensors if you don’t know the IDs, but you can query IDs of already paired TPMS valves.
 This allows you to switch between i.e. summer and winter tyres.

 Q: Can CanZE reset the charger?

-A: There is an experimental DTC screen, but we don’t trust it too much.
+A: No, but it can fetch Diagnostics.
 There is also a blog post about a non-CanZE procedure.